Yedomon/sesamum101/README.md

 Background

 Sesamum indicum L. is one of the major oil crop traditionally used in Korean food culture as cooking oil, seasoning or decoration food ([Kim et al 2016](https://www.sciencedirect.com/science/article/pii/S2352618116300099)).
-This member of mint family harbors valuable nutritional and health benefits to human mainly for lignans (sesamin, sesamolin, sesdamol), fatty acid.
+This member of mint family harbors valuable nutritional and health benefits to human mainly for lignans (sesamin, sesamolin, sesaminol and sesamol).
+Based on the recent Korean nutritional and health survey, the daily lignan intake from sesame oil is up to 77% with 18.39 mg/person/day and 13.26 mg/person/day for males and females respectively ([Kim et al 2020](https://www.mdpi.com/2304-8158/9/4/394)).

 From last decade, tremenduous effort brought this orphan crop into the genomics era.
 A chromosomal scale genome were generate based on short reads and genetic linkage map strategies (2014 and 2016).
 The availaibility of the reference Chinese cultivars Zhongzhi13 facilaitate the identification and validation of molecular marker relative to plant height, yield components, drought stress, salinity stress and waterlogging stress.